afni/afni_ci_test_data/README.md

 datalad publish --transfer-data=all --to=origin
 ```

-Note: the afni server has to container the binary blobs and have the binary blobs globaly accessible.
-The git repository doesn't need to look up to data, so for example it is fine to have an old version of master checked-out.
-The data will look out of data but it will be providing the appropriate files for download to datalad/git-annex.
+Note: the afni server stores all the binary blobs (the actual data).
+These files need to be globally accessible.
+The git repository doesn't need to look up to date, so for example it is fine to have an old version of master checked-out.
+The data will look out of date but it will be providing the appropriate files for download when requested.

 6. Fix permissions on the server...
 I can't find a work around for this right now.